bruin-data/bruin-vscode/README.md

 ## Release Notes

-### Latest Release: v0.8.1
+### Latest Release: v0.8.2

 ### Fixed
+- Previously, the `schedule` value in the asset details was consistently displayed as undefined.
+In this updated version, the schedule value has been fixed and is now dynamically updated.

+### Previous Highlights

+### Version 0.8.1
 - Added error handling for the "no such file or directory" (ENOENT) error when the `output` panel is clicked.

-### Previous Highlights

 ### Version 0.8.0
 - Introduction of a new tab dedicated to rendering asset details, with dynamic updating for data.